saeidee/s3-to-cloudinary/README.md

 ## Trek(S3 -> Cloudinary)

-__It is an implementation of migrating all of your media's from S3 to Cloudinary__
+__It is an implementation of migrating all of your media from S3 to Cloudinary__

 ### Usage